ABM: Why a Flipped Funnel Is the Future of B2B Marketing

 Prior to the webinar, we asked registrants how familiar they were with ABM.
 83% of respondents said they were either not familiar or somewhat familiar.

 The traditional marketing funnel is dead and ABM’s flipped funnel approach means that sales and marketing have to collaborate from the onset for a successful ABM program.

 The four key components to an effective ABM strategy is: Identify, understand, engage and advocate.

 ABM results can take 3-6 months to normalize.
 Before marketers lean on vanity metrics to measure success, look at the bigger picture and ask questions like: “Are you creating and deepening relationships?” or “Is the buyer’s journey improved?”

 To access the webinar recording and slides click the link.
 Webinar registrants: your password was sent to the email you registered with.
 Want access to the report?
 Email Cori Sherman at email@example.com.

 It’s no surprise that account-based marketing (ABM) strategies are becoming the new norm in B2B marketing conversations.
 ABM works, it aligns sales and marketing, and it truly flips the paradigm of the traditional marketing on its head.

-That’s because, unlike classic marketing strategies that focus on lead-centric tactics and approaches, ABM is account-centric and that allows your ABM team to focus on the accounts they know they should be winning.
+That’s because, unlike classic marketing strategies that focus on lead-centric tactics and approaches, ABM is account-centric and harbors a strategy that allows your ABM team to focus on the accounts they know they should be winning.

 This traditional marketing funnel does not represent today’s highly technical B2B sales journey.
 In fact, we think that the funnel should be completely inverted, beginning with identifying the right accounts for your organization, instead of allowing all of your inbound to trickle down your funnel.